 - An abortion may be performed at or after 20 weeks post-fertilization (22 weeks after the woman’s last menstrual period) only if the woman’s life is endangered, her physical health is severely compromised or the pregnancy is “medically futile,” based on the spurious assertion that a fetus can feel pain at that point.

 In 2014, Louisiana passed ACT 620, a law requiring abortion providers to have hospital admitting privileges.
 This law is blocked by the US Supreme Court from taking effect.
 In April 2017, a federal district court permanently blocked this law, citing the Supreme Court ruling in July 2016 in Whole Woman’s Health v.
 Hellerstedt case which struck down a similar law in Texas.
-On September 25, 2018, the U.S. Court of Appeals for the Fifth Circuit upheld a this law, but the Supreme Court will review this ruling in early 2020.
-The law is not currently in effect, pending the Supreme Court case.
+On September 25, 2018, the U.S. Court of Appeals for the Fifth Circuit upheld a this law, but the Supreme Court overturned the law in June 2020.
 Get the Facts about ACT 620 and Admitting Privileges

 Get the Facts - download this fact sheet